By default, LinkAce requires using MySQL or PostgreSQL for the regular setup. To use SQLite, please follow the specific

 Setup with Docker

-Follow the steps 1 to 4 of the Docker installation guide, but do not start the built-in setup now.
-The database file needs to be created, so run the following commands:
+Follow the steps 1 and 2 of the Docker installation guide, and do not start the Docker setup now.

-To persist your SQLite database, add the following line to the volumes
+To persist your SQLite database, add the following line to the volumes section in your docker-compose.yml file:

 volumes: